nireshd/express_mongodb_restAPI/README.md

 Output is an array of questions that fall below 'Biological Molecules' in the database.

 ## Model: Embedded
 The model used for topics and annotations can be found in `/models/Topic.js`.
 Topics are grouped with all child topics listed as `annotations` and all relevant questions listed as `question_numbers`.
+This makes for a horizontally scalable solution which utilizes MongoDBs utilities better for large topics trees with plenty of children nodes.